2023 Exhibitor List

 Gullrock Fibres https://gullrockfibres.com/

-A first showing at Stitch Fest, Gullrock Fibres specialises in hand dyed yarns in a palette of beautiful natural colours.
-Sinead worked in Materials and Manufacturing Engineering so yarn and hand dyeing are a new adventure for her…..welcome to Stitch Fest, Sinead!
+Back for their third Stitch Fest, Devon company Gullrock Fibres specialises in hand dyed yarns in a palette of beautiful natural colours.

 Kosy Kitchen Fibres https://www.kosykitchenfibres.com/

-In the game for over 20 years now, we are delighted to welcome Moon Beads to our fifth show.
-Rosie sells an large range of beads for knitting, crochet, macramé and Kumihimo.
+In the game for over 20 years now, we are pleaed to welcome Moon Beads back to our 7th show.
+Rosie sells a large range of beads for knitting, crochet, macramé and Kumihimo.
 She also sells beaded stitch markers, kits, books, macramé threads, knitting and crochet wires, clasps and earring wires.
 Stop by this stand for demos of beaded crochet, knitting and Kumihimo!

 Steph hand dyes luxurious Perran Yarns in mainly variegated colourways using professional acid dyes in colours inspired by her Cornish home.
 Yarn bases include blends of merino, Bluefaced Leicester wool, silk, cashmere, baby alpaca, linen, tencel, bamboo and pure banana yarn.
 Also a range of hand dyed recycled sari silk and chiffon silk ribbons using her same distinctive colourways... ideal for a variety of textile arts and crafts.

-Stitch Fest is delighted to be Pixie Yarn’s first show .
-Sophie is a hand dyer based in Somerset.
+Stitch Fest was delighted to be Pixie Yarn’s first show when she started and we’re pleased to say Sophie is back again with us in Newton Abbot for a third time.
+She’s a hand dyer based in Somerset.
 She loves colour and gets her inspiration for her hand dyed merino, yak, alpaca, mohair and silk from all kinds of inspirations.

-Back at Stitch Fest for their 5th show, Rosie's Moments hand paints luxury ethical yarns and fibres, producing one of a kind luxurious yarns using the colours in her everyday life as inspiration.
+Rosie's Moments have been with Stitch fest since the very first show – 8 years ago!
+Rosie hand paints luxury ethical yarns and fibres, producing one of a kind luxurious yarns using the colours in her everyday life as inspiration.
 Rosie also sells a large selection of gifts for knitting, spinning, crochet and weaving .
 Crochet blocking boards and sock rulers are made exclusively for Rosie's Moments are very popular.